TalEliyahu/Startup-AWS-IAM-Roles/README.md

 **Marketing:**  Mixpanel, Google Analytics

+**Code Repository:** Github / Bitbucket / Gitlab (Instead of AWS services)

 **Database:**

-\*No one will have IAM access unless he is architect or above
+\*No one will have IAM access unless he is architect or above.
+Pipelines will be used from the code repository.
+(Either Bitbucket pipelines or Gitlab Pipelines) (Instead of AWS services)

 **Role 1:  Business Owner**